DavisQBio/semester-biology/readings/R-00-before-we-start.md

 `getwd()`.
 If for some reason your working directory is not what it should be, you can change it in the RStudio interface by navigating in the file browser where your working directory should be, and clicking on the blue gear icon "More", and select "Set As Working Directory".
+Or you can use find *"Set Working Directory"* in the *Session* tab at the top bar of RStudio.\
 Alternatively you can use `setwd("/path/to/working/directory")` to reset your working directory.
 However, your scripts should not include this line because it will fail on someone else's computer.